thebarty/exit-intent/README.md

 function to call when an exit intent has been detected.

-`showAfterInactiveSecondsDesktop` (default 60 seconds) If user does NOT move mouse or scroll for nr of seconds, `onExitIntent`-function will be called.
-Useful for mobile, where mouseleave does NOT exist.
+`showAfterInactiveSecondsDesktop` (default 60 seconds) If user does NOT move mouse or scroll for nr-of-seconds, `onExitIntent`-function will be called.

+`showAfterInactiveSecondsMobile` (default 40 seconds) If user does NOT move mouse or scroll for nr-of-seconds, `onExitIntent`-function will be called.

+`showAgainAfterSeconds` (default 10 seconds)
+If exit-intend was trigger, pause nr-of-seconds before showing it again.
+Good to NOT annoy the user.

 ### License